Research Across the Department

 Lance Jenott studies both New Testament apocrypha and Egyptian monastic literature that reveals facets of ancient Egyptian Christianity beyond the confines of Scripture and orthodox doctrines.
 He is currently writing a commentary on the Gospel of Judas for the Hermeneia series.
 He recently published a translation of the Coptic Investiture of the Archangel Gabriel, as well as an edition, translation, and literary-historical analysis of The Book of the Foreigner from Codex Tchacos in the Bulletin of the American Society of Papyrologists.

-In 2021 Tom Keeline published a commentary on Cicero’s speech Pro Milone.
-Other recent publications have ranged from the first century BC (“Were Cicero’s Philippics the Cause of his Death?”) through the nineteenth century AD (“Are You Smarter than a Sixth-Former?
-Verse Composition and Linguistic Proficiency in Victorian Classical Exams”), with stops along the way in the first century AD (word order in Pliny the Younger), late(r) antiquity (the Latin Anthology; Terentianus Maurus), and the early modern period (Count Zinzendorf and Moravian Latin; Isaac Casaubon).
-He is now preparing a digital edition of Ovid’s Ibis and working on pedagogical topics both ancient (Asconius; Latin grammarians) and modern (learning and teaching Latin vocabulary).
-Tom is committed to exploring the richness of Latin and the classical tradition from antiquity to the present; for example, he co-organized a panel at the 2022 CAMWS annual meeting on the use of Latin by about about indigenous Americans.
+Tom Keeline has published two books, one on The Reception of Cicero in the Early Roman Empire (2018), the other a commentary on Cicero’s speech Pro Milone (2021).
+Other recent publications have ranged from the first century BC (“Were Cicero’s Philippics the Cause of his Death?”) through the nineteenth century and twentieth centuries AD (“Are You Smarter than a Sixth-Former?
+Verse Composition and Linguistic Proficiency in Victorian Classical Exams”; Ronald Knox), with stops along the way in the first century AD (word order in Pliny the Younger; the working methods of Asconius), late(r) antiquity (the Latin Anthology; Terentianus Maurus; Priscian), and the early modern period (Isaac Casaubon; Count Zinzendorf and Moravian Latin).
+Forthcoming publications include a substantial article on the the challenges of Latin vocabulary and reading Latin, co-authored with Tyler Kirby (TAPA 153.2, fall 2023).

 Luis Salas has published a book on Galen’s anatomical experiments, and has been working on shorter projects concerned with Galen’s anatomy, physiology, definitions of disease, and approach to psychological disease.